 - Over 8,700 estimated injuries due to fireworks in 2012.

 - About 5,200 or about 60% of all injuries happened between June 22 and July 22, 2012.

-- 6 or more non-occupational deaths were reported from fireworks.
+- Nearly six or more non-occupational deaths were reported from fireworks.

-- 46% of firework injuries involved children or teenagers under the age of 20.
+- Approximately 46% of firework injuries involved children or teenagers under the age of twenty.

-- Hands and fingers.
-The most common area to be injured are the hands and fingers, making up 41% of the injuries in 2012.
-Burns are the most common injury, however, they are also prone to lacerations, sprains, fractures and even amputation.
+- Hands, fingers, and arms.
+The most common area to be injured is the hands and fingers, making up 41% of the injuries in 2012.
+Burns are the most common injury.
+However, they are also prone to lacerations, sprains, fractures, and even amputation.